dharmab/skyeye/docs/CONTRIBUTING.md

 Anyhwere this guide mentions `skyeye.exe`, remove `.exe` - just run `skyeye`.

-This was tested on a Macbook Pro M3
+_This was tested on a Macbook Pro M3 by a contributor.
+The maintainer does not currently have any Apple Sillicon hardware for regression testing.
+Your mileage may vary._

 ## Run Against a Live Server